moneroguides/1x03-using-moneo-as-money/script.md

 For a full list of its features and a comparison table check out the Feather [documentation](https://docs.featherwallet.org/guides/features).
 We won't be delving into all the options now, so we urge you to do so after watching this video.

 To start with we're going to turn our attention to the tool bar at the bottom of the window.
 On the right, we can see our current balance and a green circle.

 Click *the green circle*.

 This window shows us the node we are connected to, the synchronisation status and some traffic information.
-If all is well you should see the phrase **`Synchronised`** and evidence of data traffic.
-Click *OK* to exit.
+If all is well you should see the phrase **`Synchronised`** and evidence of data traffic, then click *OK* to exit.

 Next, let's click the *Settings icon*.
 Here we can access some of the basic options including: preferred fiat currency, appearance, node list and data paths.
-I'm going to leave these all alone for now, but we suggest you take a good look through the options.
+I'm going to leave these all alone for now.
+Once again, we suggest you take a good look through the options.
 When you're finished making your adjustments, click *OK*.

 ### ACQUIRING FUNDS